bakel243687/bakel243687/README.md

 ---

 ## About Me
+Nothing really matters — it’s all mindset.

+I’m a cybersecurity student and aspiring penetration tester who operates in the space between breaking and securing systems.
+I build controlled lab environments to simulate real-world scenarios, exploring vulnerabilities in Active Directory, networks, and system configurations to understand how they fail—and how to defend them.

+My focus is on ethical hacking, from enumeration to post-exploitation, with a mindset rooted in continuous learning, structured experimentation, and precision.
+I approach security by thinking like an attacker while building like a defender.

+Break it.
+Understand it.
+Secure it.

 - Skilled in penetration testing, exploit development, and malware analysis
 - Hands-on with tools like Kali Linux, Burp Suite, Wireshark, Metasploit, and Nmap